 Investors who rush into high-yield bank loans seeking competitive returns might find the yield they chase is hardly worth the pursuit.
 Loan yields—currently quoted at about 5%—seem attractive at first blush, but we think there’s a lot less here than meets the eye.

 To understand why, let’s consider how yield is calculated.
 As with any fixed-income investment, yield is the rate of return that equates the present value of future cash flows to the asset’s price.

 The price part is straightforward: most loans trade at or near par (face value).
 But loans’ floating-rate coupons make cash flow hard to predict.
-Some investors will decide they can live with that, since floating rates offer protection against a future increase in short-term interest rates, though as we’ve pointed out, there’s a catch.
+Some investors will decide they can live with that, since floating rates offer protection against a future increase in short-term interest rates, though as we’ve pointed out

 Another wrinkle in high-yield loans is issuers’ ability to refinance at will.
 The traditional rule of thumb for investors has been to assume they’ll receive three years of coupon payments followed by the face value when the issuer redeems the loan.

 Shrinking Spreads Benefit Loan Issuers